fedemelo/cupihorarios/README.md

 5. Create the database.

    There are three alternatives to create the database: creating an empty database, create an database with dummy data or restore a database backup.
-The scripts to perform these actions are located in the `db` directory, and are, respectively, `create-db.sh`, `fill-db.sh` and `restore-db-backup.sh`.
+The scripts to perform these actions are located in the `db` directory, and are, respectively, `create-empty-db.sh`, `create-full-test-db.sh` and `restore-db-backup.sh`.

    E.g., to restore a database backup, run the following command: